 - Chopped parsley to garnish

-- Add the butter and olive oil to a pan over medium high heat.
-Saute the snow peas for about 2 minutes.
+- Sauté the sugar snap peas for about 2 minutes.
 Do not over cook them.
 They should still be slightly crisp.

-- Toss in the halved baby tomatoes and stir for about 1 or 2 minutes.
-Sprinkle with a bit of parsley, stir and serve immediately.
+- Toss in the halved baby tomatoes and stir for 1 - 2 minutes.